bbalet/jorani/docs/install/README.md

 ## Database setup

-LMS has been tested with MySQL.
+LMS has been tested with MySQL and MariaDB (please note that functions are created in the schema).
 Please follow these steps :
 * Create a database.
 * Import <code>/sql/lms.sql</code>.
 * Change <code>application/config/database.php</code> according to your environment.
+* Change <code>application/config/config.php</code> according to your environment.

 # E-mail setup

 LMS uses e-mail to notify users and managers.
-TEMPORARY (under development), modify :
-<code>application/models/settings_model.php</code>
+In order to setup e-mail modify the end of
+<code>application/config/config.php</code> file according to your environment.

 ## Apache

-LMS is a classic PHP/CI application using rewrite rules and .htaccess files.
+LMS is a PHP/CI application using rewrite rules and .htaccess files.
 So your Apache configuration must allow overwriting configuration by .htaccess files and mod_rewrite must be enabled.

 ## nginx